 By Michael N. Ciampo

-MICHAEL N. CIAMPO is a 32-year veteran of the fire service and a lieutenant in the Fire Department of New York.
+MICHAEL N. CIAMPO is a 35-year veteran of the fire service and a lieutenant in the Fire Department of New York.
 Previously, he served with the District of Columbia Fire Department.
 He has a bachelor’s degree in fire science from John Jay College of Criminal Justice in New York City.
-He is the author of “Compartment Corner” on www.fireapparatus.com.
 He is the lead instructor for the FDIC International Truck Essentials H.O.T. program.
-He wrote the Ladder chapter and co-authored the Ventilation chapter for Fire Engineering’s Handbook for Firefighter I and II (Fire Engineering, 2009) and is featured in “Training Minutes” truck company videos on www.FireEngineering.com.
-He writes “On Fire” (the back page) for Fire Engineering.
+He wrote the Ladders and Ventilation chapters for Fire Engineering’s Handbook for Firefighter I and II (Fire Engineering, 2009) and the Bread and Butter Portable Ladders DVD and is featured in “Training Minutes” truck company videos on www.FireEngineering.com and writes the back page column ON FIRE in Fire Engineering.